-If these cases were to be collected for 2011 and later, why were they not included in the 2012 SEER Manual?
-We were under the impression that we should stop any 2011 collection of spinal schwannomas to await the next revision of MP/H Rules (2013).
+If intradural schwannomas are to be collected for cases diagnosed 2011 and later, why were they not included in the 2012 SEER Manual?
+Should collection of spinal schwannomas be postponed until the next revision of the MP/H Rules?

-Reportability/nonreportability of schwannomas was not agreed upon by the standard setters.
-The issue was discussed by the CoC, NPCR, SEER Technical Workgroup, and agreement was reached.
-See #2 under Reportability in the Data Collection Answers from the CoC, NPCR, SEER Technical Workgroup http://www.seer.cancer.gov/registrars/data-collection.html#reportability
+The reportability of schwannomas was not initially agreed upon by the standard setters.
+After the issue was discussed by the CoC, NPCR and SEER Technical Workgroup and an agreement was reached.
+See #2 under Reportability in the Data Collection Answers from the CoC, NPCR, SEER Technical Workgroup

 The most accurate and most current instruction is to report these spinal tumors when they arise within the spinal dura or spinal nerve roots, or when they are stated to be "intradural" or "of the nerve root."
 Do not report these tumors when they arise in the peripheral nerves.
 The peripheral nerves are the portion of nerve extending beyond the spinal dura.